tw-vaibhavwaykole/agent-extract-exam-solutions/README.md

 ## Setup Instructions

 ### Prerequisites
-- Python installed on your system.
+- Python 3.9 installed on your system
-- OpenAI API key.
+- OpenAI API key

 ### Steps
 1. **Clone the Repository**: